evkx/evkx.github.io/content/models/chevrolet/silverado_ev/Silverado_EV_4WT/reviews.md

 <object type="image/svg+xml" data="../modelnavigation.svg"></object>
 We collect reviews from our [favorite online reviewers](/guides/evreviewers/)

 ### Out of Spec Reviews: I Drive The Chevy Silverado EV For The First Time!
-The New Ultimate Electric Pickup Truck 11.11.2022
+The New Ultimate Electric Pickup Truck 26.06.2023

 {{< youtube oUN358zio7A >}}

+### TFLEV: I Finally DRIVE the 2024 Chevy Silverado EV: Here's How It Compares to the Ford F-150 Lightning!
+26.06.2023

+{{< youtube zkgiJCdsTb8 >}}